-I did this mainly because of two reasons: Firstly, Jekyll ist just too slow (because Ruby is slow).
+I did this mainly because of two reasons: Firstly, Jekyll is too slow (because Ruby is slow).
 The site generation takes forever, with tags and category generation it gets even worse.
-I had to limit the amount of generated pages to 5 during development, to have a nearly instant update of the stuff I write.
-And my blog has just around 80 essays.
+I had to limit the amount of generated pages to 5 during development, to have nearly instant updates.
+My blog has around 80 essays.
 I’ve read stories of large sites, where the generation takes hours.
-Secondly I wanted to stop updating Node packages and Gems (one ecosystem is enough).
+Secondly, I wanted to stop updating Node packages and Gems (one ecosystem is enough).

 Researching the options

-Before I decided on Hugo, I did quite long research on the possible static site generators.
+Before I decided on Hugo, I did long research on the possible static site generators.

-Another tool, which looked quite nice was Roots.
-But after some research, I found out it’s already discontinued.
+Another tool, which looked nice, was Roots.
+But after research, I found out it’s discontinued.

-In the end, the features of Hugo were just too good and after testing it for some days I decided to use it, despite having no clue of Go.
+In the end, the features of Hugo were good and after testing it for days I decided to use it, despite having no clue about Go.

 The first thing which is surprising: Hugo is a binary, which is cross-platform and after installing it, that’s it.
 It’s as easy on a Mac as this:

 $ brew install hugo

-The main reason for switching was for my speed.
+The main reason for switching was the speed.
 And fast it is.
 Generating my whole site, with 86 essays, 125 tags, 21 categories and 2 series takes ~700 ms. This means everything included, even moving all the assets.
 If I wouldn’t use my Related Posts section, I could cut the time in half.
 Since I use Gulp and minimize, optimize and do a lot to my files, my production Gulp task needs now ~30 seconds (including syncing the files to the server), compared to 2-3 minutes before.

-How fast Hugo really is can be best seen in this video: Hugo benchmark - 5,000 posts in seconds.
+How fast Hugo is, can be best seen in this video: Hugo benchmark – 5,000 posts in seconds.